A merge is equivalent to an UPSERT (Update/Insert) operation. Existing data in the database will be updated, and non-existing data will be inserted.

 - It also supports batching, which helps minimize round trips to the database by grouping commands together.

-- Additionally, it provides helpful features such as conditional merging, making creating custom logic for merging data easier.
+- Additionally, it provides helpful features such as conditional merging, making custom logic for merging data easier.

 Using the